Inflatable castle: Safety

 Injuries are common.
 According to Jim Barber, spokesman for the National Association of Amusement Ride Safety Officials, "It happens all the time.
 These are probably the most dangerous amusement devices they have.
 You see more injuries on inflatables than almost any other amusement ride you can think of – more than roller coasters."
 In 2010, "as many as 31 U.S. children per day were treated for injuries sustained in a bounce house, or one child every 46 minutes".
 An estimated 65,000 children under the age of 17 were injured from 1990 to 2010.
 In May 2001, the U.S. Consumer Product Safety Commission released a bulletin outlining the dangers and recommended safety precautions for operating an inflatable structure.

 Injuries caused by inflatable rides were rising in the United States, according to a 2012 study published in the journal Pediatrics, which found a 15-fold increase from 1995 to 2010, a trend corroborated in the 2003–2012 period by a 2015 U.S. Consumer Product Safety Commission report.
 Frank Scurlock, son of inventor John Scurlock and manager of bouncy inflatable rental company Space Walk, ascribes the increase to rising non-commercial use of inexpensive retail "backyard" units, while bounce houses have also become more common overall.
 Although rising, the number of injuries related to inflatable amusements is small when compared to the more everyday hazards of playgrounds and skateboards, which respectively were linked to an estimated 270,000 and 114,000 injuries in 2012.
 In 2015, after studying the incidence of injury the commission released a revised bulletin for the recommended safety precautions for operating an inflatable device.

 In a survey spanning 2003–2013, the most common injuries were fractures, strains, sprains, dislocations, contusions, abrasions, and lacerations.
 An estimated 88% of the injured were less than 15 years old.
 Most injuries occur due to falls or collisions with another child.
 Some severe fall injuries occur after wind lifts bouncy castles skyward.

+The CPSC reiterated its warning in 2019.

+An outbreak of "superbug" MRSA in Ireland in late 2025 resulted from bouncy castles.